 - If you are feeling jolly, lead them in a rendition of the carol “Let it Snow.”

 Another great idea, and one that produces a score-able piece of work, is to have the students write to a winter prompt.
-You might consider an all-day write (notes to rough draft to finished copy).
+You might consider an all-day write (from notes to rough draft to finished copy).

-If you need more than a small winter snack to go with your Christmas classroom activities, keep the focus on healthy food (or at least not-too-unhealthy) while maintaining a winter theme:
+If you need more than a small winter snack to go with your Christmas classroom activities, keep the focus on healthy food (or at least not-too-unhealthy) while maintaining a winter theme.
+There will be plenty of other candy around, so consider these:

 - Cauliflower with ranch dip